Loading

 Finally, the shaders are some of my favorite things to work with because they take textures a step further and tell the model how light should interact with the meshes.
 For instance, how reflective metal should be, or how light absorbent skin should be, or how shiny hair should be.

-Unfortunately, I was planning on putting this model into a game engine which will likely use its own shaders so I couldn't do much on this step.
-In the future when I make an animation with this model, I should be able to take a lot more time having fun making detailed shaders for it.
+Unfortunately, I was planning on putting this model into a game engine which will likely use its own shaders so I couldn't do much on this step in Blender.
+I wanted this time to go into learning model creation, and less on learning the game engine itself, so I didn't spend much time on shaders.

 Final